 Great living starts with great eating, and great eating starts with fresh veggies and fruits.
 These should take up most of your plate, and the bigger the variety, the better.
 Next come whole grains, nuts and lean proteins like seafood and fat-free/low-fat dairy.
 These provide filling fiber, essential vitamins and minerals, healthy fats and the right balance of carbs and proteins to fuel your body.

 Avoid empty and extra calories found in sugary sodas and food products loaded with corn syrup, fructose, high-fructose corn syrup and molasses.
 The same goes for foods with high amounts of saturated or trans-fats, refined grains such as bleached white flour, and sodium.
 These can contribute to chronic conditions including diabetes, high blood pressure and heart disease.
 Check the labels before you buy pre-packaged foods.

 Plan and prepare your meals ahead of time so you are less likely to opt for unhealthy choices.
 Serve yourself smaller portions and eat slowly.
 You can also make healthy substitutes for unhealthy ingredients.
 For example, make a veggie egg white omelet instead of one with sausage and cheese.
 Plain yogurt is a good substitute for sour cream, and olive oil for margarine.
-There are some great ideas at our Healthy Recipes page.

 Move for Life

 Exercise lowers your risk of chronic illness and improves your odds for a long and active life.
 It also improves your mood.
 A good goal is 150 minutes of moderate exercise each week.
 This can take the form of brisk walking, recreational sports, housework, yard work or any other activity that raises your heart rate.